 An indicator species is an organism whose presence, absence, or abundance reflects a specific environmental condition.
 Species have been selected based on the advice of our Science Advisory Panel.
 Our list includes both native and introduced species that meet our four essential selection criteria.
 In addition to meeting our essential criteria, species have also been selected as they meet optional criteria, i.e. indigenous.

 Getting involved is easy

 It's easy to get involved.
-Simply choose the mammal, bird, insect, reptile or plants you are interested in or would like to keep an eye on and start recording what you see online.
+Register online and simply choose the mammal, bird, insect, reptile or plants you are interested in or would like to keep an eye on and start recording what you see online.
 Once you have decided on a species to watch, it’s a good idea to think about how you can make ClimateWatch part of your regular weekly activities and to keep a pen and paper handy to make a note of your observations on the spot.

 Spread the word to your friends, family and colleagues.
 After all, preserving our natural environment is everyone’s responsibility.